raduchiriac/raduchiriac.github.io/_posts/2015-04-10-grunt-for-browserify.md

 };
 {% endhighlight %}

-`grunt.loadNpmTasks()` loads the above installed gruntplugins and `grunt.registerTask()` creates our task (giving it the alias *serve*).
-You can even pass parameters to the task as in our case *dev*.
-Imagine you would have multiple configuration in your *Gruntfile.js* for production and development where in production you would set the `browserifyOptions { debug: false }` for exemple.
+`grunt.loadNpmTasks()` loads the above installed gruntplugins and `grunt.registerTask()` creates our main task (giving it the alias *serve*).
+You can even pass parameters to the indivitual tasks (like in our case *dev*).
+Imagine you would have multiple configuration in your *Gruntfile.js* for production and development environments; where in production you would set the `browserifyOptions { debug: false }` for exemple.

-> `debug` creates the *sourcemap* for your bundled JS.
+> `debug` creates the *sourcemap* for your bundled.js file.
+Also if for exemple, you will ever use *transforms* with your bundle, you can add them like this: `transform: ['hbsfy']` in your `browserifyOptions {}` object.

-`connect` task with `connect-livereload` package creates a server and uses live reload by creating a mirror server on a different port.
-Your HTTP server will have it’s base in the *dist/* folder.
+`connect` task uses the `connect-livereload` package to start a mirrored server on a different port and watch for file changes.
+Your HTTP server will have it’s root in the *dist/* folder.

-We are finally ready to run our Gruntfile main task.
+We are finally ready to run our Gruntfile main task, *serve*.
 Go to your terminal and type `grunt serve`.
 Your web app is currently running port 8080, files were just being bundled and are currently watched for updates.
 Live reload acts as a middleware and the browser will automagically reload with the new files.

-#### Until next time
+#### To conclude

-As a very proud Meteor developer, I find this kind of development very challenging and time consuming; but once you get pass the boilerplate phase, Grunt can be a lot of fun.
-I personally like the amount of debug information Grunt tasks give you compared to Meteor.
-Even if the latter has everything of the above amazingly packed inside the box, it’s often complicated to trace bugs in Meteor if you were to read the terminal output only.
+As a very proud Meteor developer, I find this kind of development process very challenging and time consuming; but once you get pass the boilerplate phase, Grunt can be a lot of fun.
+I personally like the amount of debug information Grunt tasks give you, compared to Meteor.
+Even if the latter has everything of the above amazingly packed inside the box, it’s often complicated to trace bugs in Meteor if you were to read the terminal outputs only.

 Long live well-written NPM packages!